rangertaha/gotal/README.md

 # Gotal - Golang Technical Analysis Library

-Gotal is a comprehensive technical analysis library for Go, inspired by TA-Lib.
+Gotal is a technical analysis library for Go, inspired by TA-Lib.
 It provides a wide range of technical analysis functions for financial market data.

-## Features (Planned)

-- Price Transform Functions
-- Momentum Indicators
-- Volume Indicators
-- Volatility Indicators
-- Trend Indicators
-- Pattern Recognition
-- Statistical Functions

 ## Installation